Or Call / Email:

 We’ll always answer your initial call and any special requests.
 However, to enable us to provide a good service in reception, please prefix your calls with ‘Compton Traffic’ if your call does not require a response ie ‘Compton Traffic G-CK downwind’.
 We are unable to accept non-radio aircraft to the airfield.

-However…landings will be £10 for GA if you upload 50 litres or more of Avgas 100LL or £6 for Microlights for 20 litres or more upload of Avgas UL91.
+However…landings will be £10 for GA if you upload 50 litres or more of Avgas 100LL (please print receipt from fuel pump as proof) or £6 for Microlights for 20 litres or more upload of Avgas UL91.

 We are a customs designated airfield.
-100ll & UL91 both available at competitive prices.
+100LL is pay at pump & UL91 is self serve with both available at competitive prices.
 Lubricants available too.
-Self-service.
-We have a ‘Fast track’ system for pilots – which enables you to order from us in Ops when you sign in – and save queuing at the bar.
+We have a ‘Fast track’ system for pilots – which enables you to order ahead of the general public – and save queuing.
 Great if you are on a tight schedule!

 As we’re in the middle of the beautiful countryside – we recommend giving the taxi firms a call with at least an hours notice.
 Shaftesbury (North).
 Use 01747 prefix; Hilltop: 855555, Country Cars: 850950, Shaftesbury Taxis: 855009, Hansom Cabs: 852020.
 Blandford (South).
 Use 01258 prefix; Oakwood: 455555, Edwards: 860730.
 Have a look at the Visit Dorset website for information on local accommodation and activities: https://www.visit-dorset.com/visitor-information/shaftesbury-tourist-information-centre-p1408343.